haaris292/cparcel/README.md

 ```
 Example
 ------
-We can name this parcel as “gcsconnector”, version as “1.0.0”, and os type rhel6, run the below command.
+We can name this parcel as “gcsconnector”, version as “1.0.0”, os type rhel6, and deployment on Cloudera manager as true and run the below command.
 ```
-$ ./create_parcel.sh -f gcsconnector -v 1.0.0 -o el6 -d
+$ ./create_parcel.sh -f gcsconnector -v 1.0.0 -o el6 -d true
 ```

 ## Deployment